 - 10am depart for the transfer back to Manchester Piccadilly (other drop off options may be available, please get in touch to discuss your requirements).

 Our Three Peaks Challenge is available on dates throughout the year to suit your needs.
-Minimum groups size is six people, price for 2018 is £400 per person.
+Minimum groups size is six people, price is £400 per person.

 If you would like to book or find out more then please get in touch by email firstname.lastname@example.org or by phone on 01765 773015.